apache/incubator-kie-kogito-examples/process-jdbc-persistence-quarkus/README.md

 * each process instance is going to be evaluated and asks for review
 * at any point in time, the service can be shutdown, and when brought back, it will keep the state of the instances

-Note: The use of this example shows that the data sent to PostgreSQL is saved.
-You can shut down the application and restart it, and as long as PostgreSQL is running after you restart you should still see the data.
+Note: The use of this example shows that the data sent to the database is saved.
+You can shut down the application and restart it, and as long as the database is running after you restart you should still see the data.

-It utilizes PostgreSQL server as the backend store.

 * Process (submitDeal.bpmn)
 <p align="center"><img width=75% height=50% src="docs/images/process.png"></p>